NathanGr33n/blackjack_pygame/README.md

 - **Smart dealer AI** that follows standard casino rules (hits on 16, stands on 17)
 - **Ace handling** with automatic high/low value adjustment
 - **Bust detection** and win/loss conditions
+- **Double Down** - Double your bet and receive exactly one more card
+- **Split Pairs** - Split identical cards into two separate hands with individual bets

 ### Visual & Interactive Elements
 - **High-quality card graphics** with realistic card designs